emreugur35/MiniLM-L6-v2-OpenAI-API-EmbeddingService/README.md

 ```

 ## Notes

-- The model and tokenizer are loaded at startup.
+- The model and tokenizer are loaded at startup
+- API key authentication is required for all requests
-- Packages in `requirements.txt` are required.
+- Packages in `requirements.txt` are required

 ## License

 MIT